TREEcg/specification/README.md

-# Prune your client’s search space with the Tree Ontology 🌲🌳🌴
+# ᴛʀᴇᴇ: ᴛrimming ʀᴇlations and ᴇlements from your client’s search space

-The 🌲 Tree Ontology allows client developers to download all further pages (we call them nodes) of a collection _they need_.
-Each node describes links to other nodes by describing a relation of their members to a value.
+The ᴛʀᴇᴇ vocabulary describes links to other nodes by qualifying a relation of their members to a value.

-Web API builders can use this specification to fragment a collection of items over multiple documents as an alternative to a [hydra:PartialCollectionView](https://www.hydra-cg.com/spec/latest/core/#collections).
+It is an alternative to a [hydra:PartialCollectionView](https://www.hydra-cg.com/spec/latest/core/#collections) or to using `next`-links.
+Instead, we propose to have a bit of explanation of what can be found on the next page, and let the client decide whether it is useful to follow the link or not.

 ## The Vocabulary